samu-rize/holbertonschool-shell/io_redirections_and_filters/README.md

 # Shell, I/O Redirections and Filters - Holberton School

 Welcome to the "Shell, I/O Redirections and Filters" project!
-The scripts in this directory were completed as part of the Shell Shell, I/O Redirections and Filters curriculum at Holberton School.
+The scripts in this directory were completed as part of the Shell, I/O Redirections and Filters curriculum at Holberton School.

 ![hello_world](https://media.giphy.com/media/h408T6Y5GfmXBKW62l/giphy.gif)